 4. If it is an SSD you want to clone to, check the option “Align partition to optimize for SSD”.
 Then click “Start Clone” to start the cloning process.

 For the intuitive interface and good performance, it is recommended to try AOMEI Backupper if Clonezilla failed to clone.
 Beside, AOMEI Backupper is also regarded as an extraordinary free backup and restore software.
-You can even use it to restore to dissimilar hardware for free.
+You also can upgrade to AOMEI Backupper Professional to restore to dissimilar hardware.